ltrgoddard/thesis/bibl.markdown

 ## Archival material

-Due to the large number of letters cited from some boxes, archival materials are listed in chronological order, with folder/envelope numbers where necessary, under subheadings indicating the collection, series and box in which they may be found.
+Due to the large number of letters cited from some boxes, archival materials are listed in chronological order, with folder and/or envelope numbers where necessary, under subheadings indicating the collection, series and box in which they may be found.

-### Cid Corman Papers (Archives and Special Collections, Thomas J. Dodd Research Center, University of Connecticut)
+### Archives and Special Collections, Thomas J. Dodd Research Center, University of Connecticut

+#### Cid Corman Papers

-#### Series 1, Box 1
+##### Series 1, Box 1

 Letter, J.H.
 Prynne to Cid Corman, 17 June 1961, Folder 17
 ---, 18 October 1961, Folder 18
 ---, 19 November 1961, Folder 19

-### Francis Crick Papers (Archives and Manuscripts, Wellcome Library)

-#### Section D, Subsection 1, Series 5, Subseries 13, Box 20

-Letter, Prynne to Francis Crick, 22 March 1982.

-### Donald Davie Archive (Special Collections, Albert Sloman Library, University of Essex)

-#### Box 1

-Journal entry, 14 November 1958, Notebook (A)

-### Edward Dorn Papers (University of Connecticut)
+#### Edward Dorn Papers

-#### Series 1, Box 19
+##### Series 1, Box 19

 Letter, Prynne to Edward Dorn, 16 November 1961, Folder 328
 ---, 29 November 1961, Folder 328